valeriog2023/Networks/MULTICAST_NOTES.md

 ip pim accept-rp [<rp-address> | auto-rp] [<access-list-name>]
 ```
 When configured the router will only accept **join/prune** messages for  (*,G) the specific RP
-This means a client can't creat a SPT through this router if the RP is not the one allowed.
+This means a client can't create a SPT through this router if the RP is not the one allowed.
 The access-list is used, then only **Join/Prune** messages for the groups in the acl are accepted.
 **Notes:**
 *  (S,G) join/prune are not affected